 We now turn to work regarding equivalence checking.
-Besides the notions analysed in this paper, more refined ones recently appeared in the literature.
+Besides the notions analysed in this paper, more refined ones have been introduced in the literature as well.
 On the one hand, Woltran (2004) defines relativised notions of uniform and strong equivalence for disjunctive logic programs, in which the alphabet of the rules added for the comparison is taken into account.
-On the other hand, this investigation was subsequently extended by Eiter, Tompits, and Woltran (2005), defining a general framework for specifying program correspondence, and providing model-theoretic characterisations as well as complexity results.
+On the other hand, this investigation was subsequently extended by Eiter, Tompits, and Woltran (2005), defining a general framework for specifying program correspondence along with model-theoretic characterisations and complexity results.
 This framework allows for the specification of parameterised equivalence notions, taking, e.g., projected answer sets into account where auxiliary atoms are ignored for program comparison.
-We note that the latter feature is important towards realising modular programming.
-Concerning the complexity of relativised uniform and strong equivalence, this was thoroughly analysed by Eiter, Fink, and Woltran (2005).
-Modularity aspects for program comparison under ordinary equivalence in the presence of auxiliary atoms are also analysed by Oikarinen and Janhunen (2006).
-Inoue and Sakama (2004) define equivalence under program updates, and generalised characterisations of strong and uniform equivalence for language extensions like cardinality constraints and preferences was put forth by Liu and Truszczynski (2005) and Faber and Konczak (2005), respectively.
-Finally, the notion of synonymous theories in the context of equilibrium logic was introduced by Pearce and Valverde (2004a).
+We note that the latter feature is important towards realising modular programming, which is in turn addressed by Oikarinen and Janhunen (2006) in connection with program comparison under modular equivalence, a form of ordinary equivalence taking local atoms into account.
+Concerning the complexity of relativised uniform and strong equivalence, this was thoroughly analysed by Eiter et al. (2007).